Approximation of wave packets on the real line: Hermite functions

 \subsubsection{$\alpha > 1/2$: Deriving an asymptotic estimate}

-In a more practical setting, we would expect $\alpha > 1/2$, thus let us start with finding the asymptotics for this case.
-Equation \eqref{eq:8.21} is instrumental in deriving first-order asymptotics when large degree coexists with a large argument: higher order estimates can be obtained from \cite{olver1959uniform}, but we do not pursue this theme further.
+In a more practical setting, we would expect $\alpha > 1/2$ and we commence by finding the asymptotics for this case.
+Equation \eqref{eq:8.21} is instrumental in deriving first-order asymptotics when large degree coexists with large argument: higher order estimates can be obtained from \cite{olver1959uniform}, but we do not pursue this theme further.

+We observe that for reasonable values of $x_{0}$ we can simplify things by requiring $Y\gg X$ so $\zeta\sim \ii Y/\nu$.
+However, for more accurate asymptotics we want to retain $x_{0}$ explicitly in our expansions.
+As discussed in the last section, to satisfy remark \ref{msd_remark}, \eqref{eq:hermiteconstrain1} must hold for $\zeta$ to remain bounded for large $n$ and $\omega$.
+Moreover, as $\alpha > 1/2$ we have $2(1-4\alpha^{2}) <0$, so condition \eqref{eq:hermiteconstrain2} is automatically satisfied.
+Thus the MSD approximation in \eqref{eq:8.21} holds uniformly for $n > \cw \omega^{2}$ for any given constant $\cw$.
+The relationship is demonstrated in our numerical experiments, shown in Fig.~\ref{fig:hermitea12asymp}.